spaade/Spaade/README.md

 # Hello!
 I'm Gustaf - aka Gu!

 ## I'm a Student, Developer and Catlover!
--:boom: I'm currently working at Grupo Memorial as a Software Engineer Intern -:mortar_board: I'm graduating System Analysis and Development at Faculdade de Tecnologia de São Paulo known as FATEC -:books: I'm studying Angular and Nest.js for my job and going deeper at JavaScript and TypeScript -:white_check_mark: My goals for 2020 is to go deeper in my knowledge of programming and be effective as a Software Engineer at my job
+<p>-:boom: I'm currently working at Grupo Memorial as a Software Engineer Intern</p>
+<p>-:mortar_board: I'm graduating System Analysis and Development at Faculdade de Tecnologia de São Paulo known as FATEC</p>
+<p>-:books: I'm studying Angular and Nest.js for my job and going deeper at JavaScript and TypeScript</p>
+<p>-:white_check_mark: My goals for 2020 is to go deeper in my knowledge of programming and be effective as a Software Engineer at my job</p>

 ## Liked my profile?
 See more!